Mycroft1891/mws-restaurant-stage-1/README.md

 # install all the dependencies
 npm install

-# start the image processing and server
+# start the image processing and server port 3333
 npm start
 ```